NVIDIA-Omniverse/usd-plugin-samples/README.md

 - File Format Plugins
 - Dynamic Payloads

-Additionally, this repository contains a set of tools that can be used to generate schema code and templates that can be used for both CMake and Premake to build the plug-ins using compiler / linker settings consistent with those used when building USD libraries.
-The sections below introduce these samples with the hope of helping you get started on your USD plug-in journey.
+Currently, the repository hosts example USD schemas along with a set of tools that can be used to generate schema code and templates that can be used for both CMake and Premake to build the plug-ins using compiler / linker settings consistent with those used when building USD libraries.
+As more samples become available, they will be added to this repository.
 Feel free to fork this repository, delete the portions you don't need, and customize the remaining in whatever way suits your USD environment.

 ## General Project Structure